jovanbulck/sgx-step/README.md

 **Note (local installation).** The patched SGX SDK and PSW packages can be installed locally, without affecting a compatible system-wide 'linux-sgx' installation.
-For this the example program Makefiles support a `SGX_SDK` environment variable that points to the local SDK installation directory.
-When detecting a non-default SDK path (i.e., not `/opt/intel/sgxsdk`), the "run" targets in the Makefiles will furthermore dynamically link against the patched `libsgx_urts.so` untrusted runtime in the local `linux-sgx` directory.
+For this, the example Makefiles support an `SGX_SDK` environment variable that points to the local SDK installation directory.
+When detecting a non-default SDK path (i.e., not `/opt/intel/sgxsdk`), the "run" Makefile targets furthermore dynamically link against the patched `libsgx_urts.so` untrusted runtime built in the local `linux-sgx` directory.

 ### 2. Build and load `/dev/sgx-step`